 When I checked in, the agent told me the China Eastern flight would leave from Terminal 1.
-To get there she suggested taking the shuttle from T4 to T2 and walking to T1.
-The other option for getting to T1 is taking the airport train outside security.
+To get there she suggested taking the shuttle bus from T4 to T2 and walking to T1.
+The other option for getting to T1 is taking a long ride on the airport train outside security.

 The quiet room provides solitude for those wanting to avoid chattering cell phone users.